ICHAS Welcomes the Formal designation of the Professional Titles of Counsellor and Psychotherapist by Minister Harris on May 17th 2018

 The Minister for Health who was widely praised in recent weeks for his leadership stance in relation to the repeal of the 8th Amendment to the Constitution, has taken another brave stand in relation to the statutory regulation of Counselling and Psychotherapy.
 That brave step involved the signing of the Statutory Instrument to designate the professional titles of Counsellor and Psychotherapist May 17th, 2018.

-ICHAS has the largest number of students studying Counselling and Psychotherapy related areas of practice at undergraduate and postgraduate level in the Independent college Sector in Ireland and in that context, we warmly welcome this action by Minister Harris and we wish to draw attention to the content of the Statutory Instrument, which is attached for your information [Insert link].
+ICHAS has the largest number of students studying Counselling and Psychotherapy related areas of practice at undergraduate and postgraduate level in the Independent college Sector in Ireland and in that context, we warmly welcome this action by Minister Harris and we wish to draw attention to the content of the Statutory Instrument.
 It stipulates that the designation of the professional titles of counsellor and Psychotherapist takes effect from July 2nd, 2018.
 That does not mean that Coru will regulate Counselling and Psychotherapy from that date, rather it means that Coru will now establish a Registration Board to establish the Register.
 That will take some time but the process has now been initiated, which is a very welcome development.

 The Statutory Instrument clearly indicates that there will be one registration board appointed for both Counselling and Psychotherapy.
 We look forward to its establishment and wish it well in the historic work of formally setting professional standards for Counselling and Psychotherapy.
 These standards will include Educational requirements, codes of conduct etc..